haochenpan/rabia/redis-raft/run-redis-raft.md

 ```

 ### Known Issues
 Seen in our testing and mentioned in the paper was the issue of constant leader election.
-See [here](https://github.com/haochenpan/rabia/blob/script/redis-raft/redis-raft/Redis-Raft%20Leader%20Election.png)
+See an example [here](https://github.com/haochenpan/rabia/blob/main/redis-raft/Redis-Raft%20Leader%20Election.png)
+***In case the above link doesn't work, it refers to the "Redis-Raft Leader Election" png in the root of redis-raft subdir***